BastionMC/MCWebGUI-Builder/README.md

 2. Put it anywhere you'd like, optimally, in it's own, seperate folder.
 3. Create the folders `dist` and `source` in the same folder as the `.exe`.
 4. Download the `source.zip` archive from the latest release.
-5. Extract included files in the archive to the `source` folder.
+5. Extract the included files in the archive to the `source` folder.
 6. **You're done, the setup process is complete.**

 <h1 align="center"><img image-rendering="pixelated" height="24px" width="24px" src="graphics/How_to_use.png">How to use</h1>